Electronic Prescriptions for Controlled Substances: Impact on physicians and pharmacies

 Before issuing electronic prescriptions for controlled substances, practitioners must meet several key requirements.
 One, they must use a software application that conforms to regulatory standards.
 They must also be credentialed for two-factor authentication, utilizing two of the following potential identification factors: (1) password or response to a question whose answer is known only to the practitioner (2) unique physical information, such as fingerprint or iris scan, otherwise known as biometric data or (3) physical object such as cryptographic key or hard token.
 Specific security measures must also be implemented.
 These include the requirement that two people need to authorize each controlled-drug e-prescription.
 One person confirms that the practitioner is authorized to sign the prescription.
 The second person is the practitioner who confirms his identity using the two-factor authentication system described above.

-Every provider workflow is likely to be somewhat different.
+Every provider's workflow is likely to be somewhat different.
 One potential workflow for renewal requests would proceed as follows.
 The patient calls the pharmacy to request renewal.
 The pharmacy sends the electronic renewal request to the prescriber’s office.
 The prescriber reviews and authorizes.
 The response is then sent electronically to the pharmacy.
 Staff involvement in generating prescriptions for the prescriber to sign varies by practice.
 The new method of dispensing allows pharmacists to submit an accurate electronic request for a renewal, decreasing the burden of phone calls on medical office staff.
-No major changes are expected in the new prescription workflow since the prescriber is the primary actor in the current best practice and is expected to remain so after electronic prescriptions for controlled substances is implemented.
+No major changes are expected in the new prescription workflow since the prescriber is the primary actor in the current best practice and is expected to remain so after electronic prescriptions for controlled substances are implemented.

-The American Medical Association and four partner organizations in April 2011 issued an updated version of "A Clinician's Guide to Electronic Prescribing."
+In April 2011 the American Medical Association and four partner organizations issued an updated version of "A Clinician's Guide to Electronic Prescribing."
 The organizations said the guide reflects changes in the health care environment including the DEA's rule allowing electronic prescribing of controlled substances.

-Some state laws and regulations will require changes before controlled substance e-prescribing will be fully legal.
+Some state laws and regulations will require changes before controlled substance e-prescribing becomes fully legal.
 State boards of pharmacy are offering guidance to licensees regarding DEA e-prescribing software requirements and the legality of controlled substance e-prescribing in their respective states.
 While the legality of e-prescribing controlled substances will vary from state-to-state for some time to come, e-prescribing as a whole will likely take a firm hold throughout the country and achieve its potential as a universal, efficient, and safer method of helping patients access their medications.